aspnetzero/documents/docs/en/Public-Website.md

 # Public Web Site

 ASP.NET Zero contains a separated application that can be a starting point for your public web site or a landing page for your application.
 Before running the project, we need to run a NPM task to bundle and minify the CSS and JavaScript files.
 In order to do that, we can open a command prompt, navigate to root directory of ***.Web.Public** project and run **npm run create-bundles** command.
 This command should be run when a new NPM package is being added to the solution.
-Or you can just build your solution and all bundles will be updated automatically.

 <img src="images/frontend-homepage.jpg" alt="Frontend home page" class="img-thumbnail" width="500" height="496" />